f-squirrel/f-squirrel.github.io/_posts/2020-01-12-shared-ptr-is-antipattern.md

 * Give preference to objects with automatic storage duration over any pointers
 * In case a pointer is needed, go first for the unique pointer
-* Bear in mind the overuse of shared pointers may lead to reference cycles
+* Bear in mind that the overuse of shared pointers may lead to reference cycles
-* Prefer `make_shared` of the constructor to save memory allocations
+* Prefer `make_shared` over the constructor to save memory allocations
 * Pass shared pointer by constant reference unless it is a separate thread
 * Check the pointer returned from `weak_ptr::lock` before using it